oburstein/SU_SEGR_5910_18WQ/IndividualProject.md

 * You can target any (additional) technologies you wish to solve this problem.
 The only requirement is that clear instructions are provided for a novice user to be able to follow to get a stack running.

 A production grade deployment solution is not required at this time, however consideration for the long term future of the application will be looked upon favourably.

+### Some additional comments and notes

+The footprint of the running project should be a web server (implemented by the application main.go), and the necessary redis server(s). `main.go` expects to connect to two redis servers.
+The first, called `redis-master` is used for write operations, and the second, called `redis-slave` is used for offloading read operations.

+You can connect the slave to the master using a command like: `redis-server --slaveof redis-master 6379`.
+This tells the redis server to start and connect to a second server called `redis-master` on port 6379.

 ### Outputs
 The final output should be a git repository with the following: